Governance & Reliability

 Definition: Controllability is the architectural guarantee that a human can intervene, override, steer, or stop a system at any point during operation.

-When a system behaves unexpectedly under adversity — and it will — controllability is the last line of defence.
-The historical pattern is clear: the drive for autonomy has consistently come at the cost of controllability.
-Systems handed increasing independence before the architecture for meaningful human oversight was built into them.
+When a system behaves unexpectedly under adversity (and it will), controllability is the last line of defence.
+The historical pattern: autonomy has consistently been granted before the architecture for meaningful human oversight was built.

 A system designed without controllability from the start is a system you no longer fully own.